 Section 7: The faculty sponsor and official advisor of the GSS shall be designated by the Board of Trustees.

-Section 8: Membership in GSS shall be open to students of BGSU without regard to sex, gender identity/expression, sexual orientation, race, religion, ancestry, national origin, marital status, disability, pregnancy, military/veteran status, age, or socioeconomic status.
+Section 8: Membership in GSS shall be open to students of BGSU without regard to sex, gender identity/expression, sexual orientation, race, religion, ancestry, national origin, marital status, disability, political affiliation, pregnancy, military/veteran status, age, or socioeconomic status.

-Section 9:GSS receives an annual budget from the Graduate College for its operation and functions.
+Section 9: The Student Organization Allocation Board (SOAB) provides the annual budget to the Graduate College for the designated use by GSS.
 Funds that are received by the GSS are only to be used to benefit graduate students at BGSU.

 Section 10: GSS, as an officially recognized student organization, may plan and conduct its own fundraising efforts to augment the funds received by the Graduate College.
 Any fundraising efforts by the GSS will follow the guidelines and procedures set forth by the Office of Campus Activities.